-- Choose pale or pastel blooms that “pop” in shady areas.
+- Choose a pale or pastel bloom that will shine in a shady area.

 - Apply sufficient fertilizer.

-- Plant away from tree trunks to avoid root competition
+- Do not plant near tree trunks to avoid root competition.